Thursday, February 13, 2025

 Dan raised an eyebrow, exchanging a glance with Andy.
 "What are you talking about?
 Like, UFO stuff?"

 I nodded, but before anyone could respond, Andy cut in.
-"Wait, wait—hold on.
+"Wait, hold on.
 Did you hear about that businessman who went missing?
-They said his plane crashed into Lake Michigan—near here, actually.
-It was on the front page of the Manistee News Advocate a few weeks ago.
-They think it went down somewhere between here and Ludington."
+They think maybe his plane crashed into Lake Michigan.
+It was there, over Lake Michigan, then it was... gone.
+It was on the front page of the Manistee News Advocate and on the radio this morning, but they don’t know.
+Search crews, the Coast Guard, and others are out looking, but they haven’t found anything."

 "What?"
 I asked, confused.
 "You think that has something to do with... this?"

-"We’re not sure," Andy said, rubbing the back of his neck.
-"But it’s weird, right?
+"We're not sure," Andy said, rubbing the back of his neck.
+"But it’s strange, right?
 The plane disappeared without a trace.
 No wreckage.
-And no one seems to know where it went.
-Some people think it went down in the lake.
+And no one knows where it went.
+Some think it went down in the lake.
 Others think it was something else."

 I glanced at Bobby, my stomach twisting.
-Could the businessman’s missing plane and whatever we’d seen in the sky be connected?
+Could the missing plane and what we saw in the sky really be connected?
 It seemed too much of a coincidence.
 And if it was, what did it all mean?

 "But Mom said they 'suspected' the plane crashed into the lake," I added, my voice quieter now.
 "Or at least, I think that’s what she said.
 It’s like even they don’t know for sure."